biruh/cl-cgen/README.markdown

 ## Installation

 The easiest way is to
-**Clone the repository**

 Clone this project into your Quicklisp local projects directory:

    ```bash
    git clone https://github.com/biruh/cl-cgen.git ~/quicklisp/local-projects
    ```

-**Load the library in your Lisp environment**
 Start your Lisp REPL and load the library using Quicklisp:

    ```lisp
    (ql:quickload :cl-cgen)
    ```

 ---

-Let me know if you’d like help adding instructions for ASDF or other Lisp implementations!